 Most, if not all, enthusiasts of graphic design and animation have experienced issues with computer monitors.
-Whether it’s issues relating to brightness, contrast and colour; or the realisation that what you create on screen looks very different to what you print or publish – we’ve all been there.
+Whether it’s issues relating to brightness, contrast, and color; or the realization that what you create on-screen looks very different from what you print or publish – we’ve all been there.
+Finding the best monitor for Graphic Design requires a decent amount of research.

 We’re currently in an age where technology is advancing faster than ever, and computer monitors are no different.
 Access to better tech gets cheaper every year, and a great example of that lies in this review.
 Many of the monitors on this list outperform those used in design and animation for blockbuster films created five years ago.